tinkercademy/swift-slides/codingclub/b/quiz_beginner.md

 ---vertical---

-## Now lets imagine we have 10 questions
+## Now let’s imagine we have 10 questions

 - If we have 10 questions, we will have to write a lot of code to show all the questions.
 - Thus we should create a function to show the question and options.